nelsonomuto/angular-ui-form-validation/README.md

 **Supports adding your own validation types**

-**Supports dynamically defining validation logic in the controller for complex business logic rules**
+**For edge cases, supports dynamically defining validation logic in the controller for complex business logic rules**

 ```html
  <form novalidate>